Gaurav0/Universal-LPC-Spritesheet-Character-Generator/README.md

 ### Status

-A lot of new hair styles and colors have been added.
-Please someone update this.
+A lot of new hair styles and colors have been added to Universal-LPC-Spritesheet.
+Please someone update this character generator.
 It only requires editing the index.html file and no knowledge of javascript.